gustavoisidio/PLC/README.md

 Um apanhado de provas antigas e aulas práticas e suas respostas

+> "Users of a procedural or object-oriented language like C, Java, or Python should beware, however: You’ll have to forget most of what you already know about programming.
+Haskell is completely different from those languages, and requires a different way of thinking about programming" ( Jonathan Tang )

 ## Índice:

 * [Provas](https://github.com/gustavoisidio/PLC/tree/master/Provas) - Provas antigas de Haskell feitas pelo professor André Santos e resolvidas por mim.